ietf-wg-cellar/matroska-specification/notes.md

 The `Block` data with laced frames is stored as follows:

-* Lacing Head on 1 octet: Number of frames in the lace minus 1.
+* Lacing Head on 1 Octet: Number of frames in the lace minus 1.

 * Lacing size of each frame except the last one.